January 2025

 Tablet displaying a live video feed from a security camera inside a barn.
 Several sheep are resting in a pen filled with straw.
 The timestamp on the screen indicates the recording is from January 28, 2025.
 The location is identified as Woodburn PT Pen

-Late last night Charlie moved a CCTV camera from the Farmhouse to the polytunnel, as we have now begun lambing.
-Monitoring mother ewes inside the polytunnel (on my iPad) is known to us as lamb TV.
-We started using IPCAMs to monitor lambing two years ago, this survelience has enabled us to save a in lamb mother ewe that had fallen onto her back.
+We've started lambing, so last night Charlie moved a CCTV camera from the Farmhouse to the poly tunnel.
+Lamb TV is what we call watching mother ewes in the poly tunnel (on my iPad).
+Two years ago, we implemented IPCAMs to monitor lambing.
+This surveillance has allowed us to rescue a mother ewe that had fallen onto her back while in lamb.

 27th

-We started lambing season with tragedy, a mother ewe failed to push out her lamb, that had leaped into this world with only one trotter placed forward.
-Charlie said the lamb was easy to pull out of the mother ewe, despite her not being able to push her lamb out.
+Sadly, our lambing season began when a mother ewe failed to push out her lamb, which had jumped into the world with only one trotter put forward.
+The lamb was effortless to extract from the mother ewe, even though she was unable to push it out.

 Carcass of a small animal, possibly a lamb or goat, lying on a bed of hay.
 The scene appears to be outdoors, possibly in a barn or pen, with some debris and electrical wiring visible.